hoangduytran/blender-manual/manual/render/eevee/render_settings/volumetrics.rst

 Volumetrics
 ***********

-Eevee simulates volumetric scattering by evaluating all volume objects inside the view frustum.
+EEVEE simulates volumetric scattering by evaluating all volume objects inside the view frustum.

-To achieve this, Eevee uses several 3D textures which have a high video memory usage.
+To achieve this, EEVEE uses several 3D textures which have a high video memory usage.
 The texture dimensions can be tweaked using the *Tile Size* and *Samples* parameters.

 Object volumes have some :ref:`limitations <eevee-limitations-volumetrics>`.